symopsio/lambda-templates/README.md

 ## Implementing your custom handler

-Your handler needs to provide implementations of approval and expiration functions.
+Your handler needs to provide implementations of `escalate` and `deescalate` functions.

-* Approvals happen when a requester is approved (either by another user or automatically) for a given resource.
-Approvals receive an [Approval](https://github.com/symopsio/types/blob/master/docs/index.md#sym.messages.Approval) event.
+* `escalate` occurs when a requester is approved (either by another user or automatically) for a given resource
+  * An `escalate` event can be identified by an `event.type` field in the payload equal to `"escalate"`
-* Expirations happen when the time limit on an approval is reached.
-Expirations receive an [Expiration](https://github.com/symopsio/types/blob/master/docs/index.md#sym.messages.Expiration) event.
+* `deescalate` occurs when the time limit on an approval is reached

-### protobufs

-Approvals and Expirations are defined as [protobufs](https://developers.google.com/protocol-buffers/) in the shared [symopsio/types](https://github.com/symopsio/types) repo.

-## Test data

-The [test](test) folder includes example approval and expiration events that you can use for testing your lambdas.
+  * A `deescalate` event can be identified by an `event.type` field in the payload equal to `"deescalate"`

 ## AWS Integration